daggerhart/query-wrangler/README.txt

 == Description ==

 This plugin lets you create new WP queries as pages or widgets.
-It's basically Drupal Views for WordPress.
+It also allows you to override the way category and tag pages display.

 Highly based on Drupal's Views, the Query Wrangler's interface is highly intuitive for any Drupal View's user.

-This plugin will bring extreme flexibility to WordPress users with it's ability to create custom queries using the WP_Query class.
+This plugin will bring extreme flexibility to WordPress users with it's ability to create custom queries using the WP_Query class with a user interface.

+Some examples of how you would use this plugin include:

+* Create a list of pages or posts with a specific category or tag
+* Create an image gallery
+* Modify the way your category pages look

 == Installation ==